 Click to hear guitar techniques scale patterns 11

 Once you’ve worked on reversing any scale pattern, you pair up the first and second versions of that pattern over any scale.

 In this case, you can see the last two scale patterns combined over the A minor pentatonic scale.

-Again, this’ll allow you to expand on a single scale pattern through variation, rather than have to learn a new scale pattern right away in the practice room.
+Again, this allows you to expand a single scale pattern through variation, rather than learn a new scale pattern right away.